masterteam-ntua/master-team-website/_pages/admissions.md

         <label class="col-12 pl-0">The application consists of the following elements:</label>
         <ol>
             <li class="mb-3">
-                Copy of all university degrees/diplomas received.
-Degrees from foreign universities must be accompanied by a certificate issued by the Hellenic NARIC organization
+                Copy of all University degrees/diplomas received.
+Degrees from foreign Universities must be accompanied by a certificate issued by the Hellenic NARIC organization
                 (<a href="http://www.doatap.gr/en/index.php" target="_blank" class="font-weight-bold">DOATAP</a>).
                 The recognition of the degree or certificate of completion of studies by the Hellenic NARIC (which can be submitted by the